tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

     * the `join` operation (inner vs. outer)

-Live code the following examples:
+Open the [starter-file](Activities/12-Ins_Concat_DataFrame/Unsolved/concat_dataframes.ipynb), and live code the following examples:

 * DataFrames can be joined by either `column` or `row`.
 The `axis` argument can be configured to specify which to use.